-Happy birthday Galileo! | EarthSky.org
+Today in science: Galileo’s birthday | EarthSky.org

 Galileo’s reputation was bruised after the publication of his Du Motu (On Motion), a study of falling objects, which showed his disagreement with the Aristotelian view about the subject.

-In 1609, he heard word that in the Netherlands, an instrument that showed distant objects as if they were close by was invented.
-Like many others, Galileo quickly figured out the mechanics of the spyglass, but he later on greatly improved upon the original design.
+In 1609, he heard word that in the Netherlands, an instrument had been invented that showed distant objects as if they were close by.
+Like many others, Galileo quickly figured out the mechanics of the spyglass, but later on he greatly improved the original design.
 He presented the Venetian State with an eight-powered telescope – a telescope that magnifies normal vision by eight times.
 His telescope earned him a doubling of his salary and a life tenure at Padua University.

 Over the years, Galileo improved his telescope to magnify up to 20 times.